lowlight-ua/dos-pesos/README.md

 **On any machine:**

-* Install AWS CLI and log in as a sufficiently privileged principal.
+* Install AWS CLI and log in using the credentials of the user created above.

-> You can attach the following policies to the principal:
->
-> * `AWSIoTFullAccess`
-> * `AmazonS3FullAccess`
-> * `AWSGreengrassFullAccess`
-> * `IAMFullAccess`
+* Run:
     * `cd account/terraform`
     * `terraform init`
     * `terraform apply`

 # Edge device

 ## Setting up an edge device

 These steps will set up a new Greengrass core device by provisioning the necessary AWS resources and generating scripts to provision the edge on the desired machine.
 The edge device will be associated with the AWS account and resources mentioned above.

-Execute this steps for every Greengrass core you wish to create.
+*You can run these steps as many times as you want, for every Greengrass core you wish to create.*

-**On the development machine:**
+**(1) On the development machine:**

 * Install Python and Pip.
 * Install Python dependencies: `pip3 install -r requirements.txt`